Skip to main content

 This pillar consists of voluntary contributions to private pension funds or life insurance policies.
 Participation is open to everyone, including individuals who do not contribute to the mandatory social insurance scheme.

-To qualify for a pension from the state social insurance fund (SoDra), individuals must be at retirement age, which is gradually increasing to 65, and have at least 15 years of social insurance contributions.
-The requirement for the full pension is set to rise to 35 years by 2027.
+To qualify for a pension from the state social insurance fund (SoDra), individuals must be at retirement age and meet the required social insurance contribution record under the applicable rules.

 Maternity and Paternity Benefits